rex-9/Pokeverse/README.md

-# JS Group Capstone Project
+# Pokeverse
-> Leaderboard provides two functions:
+> Pokeverse provides two functions:
 > 1. displays the list of the users and their scores fetching from the API and
 > 2. adds the new user and the score to the API.
 ## Built With